deltachat/deltachat-pages/sk/chatmail.md

-Delta Chat provides [guaranteed end-to-end encryption](https://delta.chat/en/2023-11-23-jumbo-42) which means that in most use cases, server operators can never read your messages even if they try, a guarantee backed up by a recent [security analysis from ETH Zuerich](https://delta.chat/en/2024-03-25-crypto-analysis-securejoin).
+Delta Chat provides [guaranteed end-to-end encryption](https://delta.chat/en/2023-11-23-jumbo-42) which means that in most use cases, server operators can never read your messages even if they try, a guarantee backed up by a recent [security analysis from ETH Zurich](https://delta.chat/en/2024-03-25-crypto-analysis-securejoin).

 ## How are chatmail servers run?
-Can i run one myself? {#selfhosted}
+Can I run one myself? {#selfhosted}

 All chatmail servers are automatically deployed and updated using [the public chatmail development repository](https://github.com/deltachat/chatmail).